 Valve guide wear refers to excessive clearance between valve stem and valve guide.

-As guides wear, the side to side movement can cause valves to seat improperly.
+As valve guides wear, the side to side movement can cause valves to seat improperly.

-When the guides are worn or there is too much clearance between the guide and valve stem, the engine will use oil.
+So, the engine will use oil if the valve guides are; worn or there is too much clearance between the guide and valve stem.
 This applies to both intake and exhaust guides.

 Oil consumption can be more of a problem on the intake side because: